 There is support for input types text, number, email, tel, url, color, date, datetime, month, week, time, range, hidden, reset and submit, as well as textarea and select.

-All browsers will display the types in slightly different ways and it is possible to add in your own styling with CSS to overrun the default browser styles - Webdev guide for forms.
+All browsers will display the types in slightly different ways, and it is possible to add in your own styling with CSS to override the default browser styles - Webdev guide for forms.

 | Name | Description |